Hyperbolic and cubical rigidities of Thompson's group V: Cubical rigidity

 From now on, suppose that $G$ does not fix a point at infinity in $X$.
 According to \cite[Proposition 3.5]{CapraceSageev}, up to taking a convex subcomplex of $X$, we may suppose that the action is essential.
 If $X$ is bounded, then $G$ fixes a point, so suppose that $X$ is unbounded.
 As a consequence of \cite[Proposition 2.6]{CapraceSageev}, $X$ decomposes as a product of irreducible CAT(0) cube complexes $X_1 \times \cdots \times X_r$ and $G$ contains a finite-index subgroup $H$ lying in $\mathrm{Isom}(X_1) \times \cdots \times \mathrm{Isom}(X_r)$.
 If $r \geq 2$ (ie., if $X$ is reducible), then $\dim(X_i) < \dim(X)$ for every $1 \leq i \leq r$, so that our induction hypothesis implies that all the induced actions $H \curvearrowright X_i$ have global fixed points.
 Consequently, $H$ fixes a point in $X$, and it follows that $G$ has a bounded orbit in $X$, and finally that it fixes a point.

 From now on, suppose that $X$ is irreducible.
 It follows from \cite[Theorem 6.3]{CapraceSageev} that $G$ contains a contracting isometry of $X$, so that Theorem \ref{thm:hypmodel} implies that there exists some $L \geq 0$ such that $G$ acts on the hyperbolic space $(X,\delta_L)$ defined in Section \ref{section:cubecomplexes} with a loxodromic isometry.
-Because $G$ is hyperbolically elementary, it must fix a point at infinity in $(X,\delta_L)$.
-It implies, according to Corollary \ref{cor:fixedpointXL}, that $G$ stabilises a cube in the Roller boundary of $X$, so that some finite-index subgroup $H \subset G$ fixes a vertex in $\mathfrak{R}X$.
-It follows from \cite[Theorem B.1]{CIF} that $H$ virtually surjects onto a free abelian group of rank $k \leq \dim(X)$ with a kernel which is locally elliptic (in $X$).
-Since the finite-index subgroups of $G$ do not surject onto $\mathbb{Z}$, necessarily $k=0$, so $H$ is virtually locally elliptic, and finally elliptic since $H$ is finitely generated.
-We conclude that $G$ has a bounded orbit in $X$, and finally that it fixes a point.
+Because $G$ is hyperbolically elementary, it must contain a subgroup $G'$ of index at most two which fixes a point at infinity in $(X,\delta_L)$.
+It implies, according to Corollary \ref{cor:fixedpointXL}, that $G'$ stabilises a cube in the Roller boundary of $X$, so that some finite-index subgroup $H \subset G$ fixes a vertex in $\mathfrak{R}X$.
+We conclude from Fact \ref{fact:interiorfromboundary} that $G$ fixes a point in $X$.

 Thus, we have proved that $G$ necessarily fixes a point of $X$.
 This concludes the proof of our theorem. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor:FWforV}.]
 First of all, since $V$ is a finitely generated simple group, it does not contain any proper finite-index subgroup.
 We also know from Theorem \ref{thm:VhypRigid} that $V$ is hyperbolically elementary, and, once again because $V$ is a simple group, it does not surject onto $\mathbb{Z}$.
 Consequently, Theorem \ref{thm:FWinfty} applies, implying that $V$ satisfies Property~$(FW_{\infty})$. \end{proof}